mbmorrissey/mbmorrissey.github.io/_pages/publications.md

 73\.
 MB Morrissey and JM Henshaw. *in revision for resubmition to Evolution*.
 Phenotypic selection analysis and confounding environmental variables.  [preprint](https://www.biorxiv.org/content/10.1101/2022.06.15.496257v1).
 - A long-standing issue is that environmental associations between traits and fitness can be mis-interpreted as natural selection.
 This article clears up misconceptions on the topic, paving the way for potentially more straightforward and widely applicable solutions.

 72\.
-EA Mittelland MB Morrissey. *in revision for resubmition to Evolution*.
+EA Mittell and MB Morrissey. *in revision for resubmition to Evolution*.
 The missing fraction problem as an episodes of selection problem. [preprint](https://www.biorxiv.org/content/10.1101/2022.06.15.496257v1).
-- Viability selection prior to trait expresseion can cause erroneous inverences of lifetime selection on a trait of of expected evolutionary trajectories.
+- Viability selection prior to trait expression can cause erroneous inferences of lifetime selection on a trait and consequently wrong predictions of evolutionary change.
 This article seeks to simplify the problem and outlines a range of so-far underexploited solutions.